louiseGrandjonc/louisemeta.com/content/drafts/intro-to-indexes.md

 ## Constraints

-When you're working on your data modeling, you might have noticed that some constraints transform into indexes.
+While working on your data model, you might notice that some constraints transform into indexes.
 There are three cases where an index is automatically created to insure the consistency of data when you add a constraint:

 - PRIMARY KEY
 - UNIQUE